ultimateshadsform/astro-electron-ts/README.md

 ## 📦 Packages

-- **create-astro-electron-ts**: A package for creating Astro and Electron projects with TypeScript.
+- **create-astro-electron-ts**: The CLI for creating Astro and Electron projects and adding Electron to existing Astro projects.
-- **astro-electron-ts**: The core package for Astro and Electron integration.
+- **astro-electron-ts**: The core package for Astro Electron integration.

 ## 🧰 Contributing